hapytex/django-antipatterns/antipattern/refer-to-the-user-model-directly.md

 We can make use of the [**`AUTH_USER_MODEL`** setting&nbsp;<sup>[Django-doc]</sup>](https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-AUTH_USER_MODEL).
 This is a string setting that contains the <code><i>app_name</i>.<i>ModelName</i></code> of the user model that is in use.
-Django thus will thus construct a `ForeignKey` with a string as target.
+Django will thus construct a `ForeignKey` with a string as target.
 This target is then, when all apps are loaded, resolved to the corresponding model.

-We thus can thus let the `ForeignKey` reference the value of the `AUTH_USER_MODEL` setting:
+We can thus let the `ForeignKey` reference the value of the `AUTH_USER_MODEL` setting:

 <pre class="python"><code>from django.conf import <b>settings</b>